Bloc/portfolio-kami/_portfolio/phbpa.md

 Though content strategy was not a significant part of this engagement, we did discuss page updates and organization.
 The website is current and reflects Mr. Bea's expertise well.

+According to Mr. Bea:

+> The new site is a night and day improvement over the old site in expressing who I am as a professional.
+I was given good advice from the start: Look at other websites to see what I like, and don’t like.
+That was very helpful in forming my priorities and preferences.
+I wanted a clean looking website, with room for content (text), but not cluttered, and with a minimum of images.
+The final product provides the good looking platform I wanted for my business.
+One that I can modify as needed.
+Job well done.

 ## Conclusion

 This was a great first project in my new web development career.
 Being a developer and strategist first, designer fourth, the design stage was a great learning experience.
 From our wireframing and discussions, I knew that the site would be relatively simple and have only homepage and basic interior page templates.
 With the additional client note that the design should be fairly simple, I chose to design in-browser, using the nearly blank canvas of the Responsive II parent theme mentioned above.
 This was an interesting challenge in that it allowed for a certain amount of "playing" with CSS.